evgenyneu/JsonSwiftson/README.md

 #### Setup with Swift Package Manager

-Add the following text to your Package.swift and run `swift build`.
+Add the following text to your Package.swift file and run `swift build`.

 ```Swift
 import PackageDescription